thingsboard/thingsboard.github.io/docs/iot-gateway/integration-with-ibm-watson-iot.md

 ![image](/images/gateway/ibm-watson/ibm-watson-iot-gateway-integration.svg)

-Thingsboard IoT Gateway is a light-weight service that connects to both IBM Watson IoT MQTT broker and Thingsboard MQTT server and acts as a proxy or API bridge.
+ThingsBoard IoT Gateway is a light-weight service that connects to both IBM Watson IoT MQTT broker and ThingsBoard MQTT server and acts as a proxy or API bridge.
-You are able to configure the Gateway to subscribe to certain IBM Watson IoT topics, convert incoming data to unified format and push it to Thingsboard.
+You are able to configure the Gateway to subscribe to certain IBM Watson IoT topics, convert incoming data to unified format and push it to ThingsBoard.
 This article provides basic configuration steps.
 You can refer to advanced configuration topic for [more details](/docs/iot-gateway/mqtt/).

 ### Prerequisites

-We assume you have already [**installed**](/docs/iot-gateway/installation/) Thingsboard IoT Gateway and [**provisioned**](/docs/iot-gateway/getting-started/#step-3-gateway-provisioning) it within your local or demo Thingsboard instance.
+We assume you have already [**installed**](/docs/iot-gateway/installation/) ThingsBoard IoT Gateway and [**provisioned**](/docs/iot-gateway/getting-started/#step-3-gateway-provisioning) it within your local or demo ThingsBoard instance.

 As well we assume that you have **IBM Account** already and have access to **IBM Watson IoT Platform**.